marqs85/ossc/README.md

 Installing firmware via JTAG
 --------------------------
-The bitstream can be either directly programmed into FPGA (volatile method, suitable for quick testing), or into serial flash chip where it is automatically loaded every time FPGA is subsequently powered on (nonvolatile method, suitable for long-term use).
+The bitstream can be either directly programmed into FPGA (volatile method, suitable for quick testing), or into serial flash chip alongside SW image where it is automatically loaded every time FPGA is subsequently powered on (nonvolatile method, suitable for long-term use).

-To program FPGA, open Programmer in Quartus, select your USB Blaster device, add configuration file (output_files/ossc.sof) and press Start
+To directly program FPGA, open Programmer in Quartus, select your USB Blaster device, add configuration file (output_files/ossc.sof) and press Start.
+Download SW image if it not present / up to date in flash.

-To program flash, FPGA configuration file must be first converted into JTAG indirect Configuration file (.jic).
+To program flash, a combined FPGA image must be first generated and converted into JTAG indirect Configuration file (.jic).
 Open conversion tool ("File->Convert Programming Files") in Quartus, click "Open Conversion Setup Data", select "ossc.cof" and press Generate.
-Then open Programmer, add generated file (output_files/ossc.jic) and press Start after which flash is programmed.
-Installed/updated firmware is activated after power-cycling the board.
+Then open Programmer and ensure that "Initiate configuration after programming" and "Unprotect EPCS/EPCQ devices selected for Erase/Program operation" are checked in Tools->Options.
+Then clear file list, add generated file (output_files/ossc.jic) and press Start after which flash is programmed.
+Installed/updated firmware is activated when programming finishes (or after power-cycling the board in case of a fresh flash chip).

 Generating SD card image
 --------------------------
 Bitstream file (Altera propiertary format) must be wrapped with custom header structure (including checksums) so that it can be processed reliably on the CPU.
-This can be done with included helper application which generates a disk image which can written to a SD card and subsequently loaded on OSSC:
+This can be done with included helper application which generates an image file which can written on FAT32/exFAT-formatted SD card and subsequently loaded on OSSC:

 1. Compile tools/create_fw_img.c
 ~~~~